apache/mesos/docs/scheduler-http-api.md

 ```

 ### RECONCILE_OPERATIONS
-Sent by the scheduler to query the status of non-terminal operations.
-The master will respond with a `RECONCILE_OPERATIONS` response containing the status of each operation in the list.
-If the list of operations is empty, the master will include in the response all currently known operations of the framework.
+Sent by the scheduler to query the status of non-terminal and terminal-but-unacknowledged operations.
+This causes the master to send back `UPDATE_OPERATION_STATUS` events for each operation in the list.
+If the list of operations is empty, the master will send events for all currently known operations of the framework.

 ```
 RECONCILE_OPERATIONS Request (JSON):